Integrate Customer Profiles with Other Services

 The following Square objects contain a customer ID, which is commonly specified when the object is created:

-The following List or Search requests support querying by customer ID:
+The following List and Search endpoints support filtering by customer ID: